slowhandc1ap/slowhandc1ap/README.md

 I'am Student at king mongkut's university of technology
 -------------------------------------------------------

-studying Data Science, and I am also learning about Data Analysis and Data Engineering.

 * 🌍  I'm based in Prachinburi Thailand
 * ✉️  You can contact me at [tanakornit@gmail.com](mailto:tanakornit@gmail.com)